dotnet/dotnet-docker/documentation/supported-tags.md

 > - These tags are considered _fixed tags_ since they reference a specific .NET patch version.
 > - They are updated in response to base image updates (like a Debian base image) for the supported life of the image (typically one month).
 > - The .NET components within the image will not be updated.
-> - In the rare event that .NET components are updated before the next regular .NET service release, then a new image with a `-1` tag will be created.
+> - At times, components of .NET images like PowerShell or MinGit may require updates out of band with .NET releases in order to fix critical bugs or vulnerabilities.
+If this happens, new images will be created with a `-1` suffix appended to the fixed tag so that you can roll back to the previous fixed tag if necessary.
 The same practice will repeat itself if necessary (with `-2` and then `-3` tags).

 ### Floating version tags